 Although he wins 1.83 aerial duels per 90 in Austria, at 5ft 8ins, Samassékou gets beaten in the air and occasionally loses his marker on set pieces.

 Finally, at times, he seems a little too excited to press.
-The Mali midfielder has shown his overeagerness can leave his team in a precarious spot when he fails to get to the ball, leaving a huge hole behind him.
+The Mali midfielder has shown his overeagerness can leave his team in a precarious spot when he fails to get to the ball because of William Hill, leaving a huge hole behind him.

 Why should Premier League clubs sign Samassékou?